sirsleon/Yeojare/README.md

 # Elaina
 A modular telegram Python bot running on python3 with an sqlalchemy database.
+It is based off multiple Telegram bots.

 Originally a simple group management bot with multiple admin features, it has evolved, becoming extremely modular and simple to use.